A Capacity-Based Rationale for Multi-Head Attention: Experiments

 We see small deviations when $d_{\text{model}}$ is too small relative to $\log m$; this is consistent with our theoretical results.
 Excluding the three $(d_{\text{model}}{=}16,\, m{>}64)$ points (above the line in Fig~\ref{fig:cap-scaling})—which violate the precondition $d_{\text{model}}\!\gtrsim\!c_0\log m$ used by our constructions—gives slope $0.966$ with $R^2{=}\mathbf{0.992}$.
 Thus, the empirical capacity closely matches the theoretical $\Theta\!\big(\tfrac{m\log m}{d_{\text{model}}}\big)$ rate.
 The head count that attains $D_K^\star$ scales approximately linearly with compression (Fig.~\ref{fig:heads-second} in the Appendix):

-At $D_K^\star$, per‑head widths are small: $d_k^\star\!\in\![5,24]$ on the base grid (median $11$), indicating gains come primarily from \emph{adding heads} rather than making each head wide (Table~\ref{tab:per-head-min}; App.~\ref{app:exp-details-results}).
+At $D_K^\star$, per‑head widths are small: $d_k^\star\!\in\![5,24]$ on the base grid (median $11$), indicating gains come from \emph{adding heads} rather than making each head wide (Table~\ref{tab:per-head-min}; App.~\ref{app:exp-details-results}).

-\paragraph{Fixed‑compression diagonal ($r{=}8$).} Holding $r$ constant collapses the prediction to $D_K^\star \propto r\log m$, so the dependence on $m$ should be logarithmic.
+\paragraph{Fixed‑compression diagonal ($\lambda{=}8$).} Holding $\lambda$ constant collapses the prediction to $D_K^\star \propto \lambda \log m$, so the dependence on $m$ should be logarithmic.
 Along $(128,16)\!\to\!
 (4096,512)$ we observe roughly this behavior from $m{\ge}512$ onward (Fig.~\ref{fig:diag-min-dk}): $D_K^\star$ grows slowly while $m$ grows exponentially, matching the $\log m$ factor.
 The first two points are slightly conservative (smaller $d_{\text{model}}$) and align with the same $d_{\text{model}}\!\gtrsim\!\log m$ finite‑size effect.
-We also expect the optimal head count to be proportional to $r$; the observed results align well with this expectation.
+We also expect the optimal head count to be proportional to $\lambda$; the observed results align well with this expectation.

+The Appendix describes further experimental results.
+For denser (regular) graphs, we show that $D_K^\star$ and optimal head count scale as predicted by the theory: with the number of edges, demonstrating that edges not vertices define the constraint on capacity (App.~\ref{sec:dense}).

 \paragraph{Takeaways.} Empirical thresholds align closely with the \emph{$m\log m/d_{\text{model}}$} capacity law and expose a clear \emph{multi‑head advantage} even for one‑target graphs.
 Discrepancies appear exactly where theory anticipates stronger superposition (small $d_{\text{model}}$ and very large $m$).
 Overall, allocating key–query budget across \emph{more heads with modest width} is the efficient path to capacity in compressed embeddings.
-In Appendix \ref{sec:context-length}, provide evidence that these results are largely independent of context length.
-Specifically, thresholds were stable across $\ell \in \{16,32\}$ with a small shift only when testing at longer $\ell$ than used for training.